Section 9.06 CONSTRUCTION DETAILS.

 b.
 The asphalt patch area for street excavations that fall within the wheel path of the vehicular travel lane shall be increased in size to the center of the lane or adjacent lane.
 In no circumstance will the edge of a patch area be allowed to fall within the wheel path.

 c.
 All street cuts shall be patched as per the guidelines of Section 4 below.
-In streets that are less then five (5) years old the Department reserves the right to deny any street excavation or require repairs that are over and above these specifications.
+In streets that are less than five (5) years old the Department reserves the right to deny any street excavation or require repairs that are over and above these specifications.

 4. Concrete Surfacing and Patching.
 The concrete pavement shall be replaced with 4,000 psi concrete to match the finish and thickness of the existing pavement, but not less than eight (8) inches thick.
 All concrete construction shall be protected from vehicular traffic, including contractor vehicles, until the concrete has achieved eighty (80) percent of its ultimate strength.
 Concrete shall be coated and sealed with a uniform application of membrane curing compound applied in accordance with manufacturer’s recommendations.
 The use of high early strength concrete (3000 psi strength within 48 hours) shall be used on all arterial and collector streets when repair areas are less than 500 square feet or when temperatures are below 40° F. Quick curing concrete repairs may be opened to traffic within two (2) days or when the concrete has achieved eighty (80) percent of its ultimate strength.
 Where existing cracks or damage are adjacent to the area being repaired the repair area shall include the cracked or damaged concrete.
 Pavement repairs shall include all areas of damage, including leak test holes, potholes, equipment and/or material scaring of the exiting surface.
 When repairing concrete, removal perimeter shall be sawcut and replacement concrete shall be doweled into the old concrete as directed by the permitting agency.